 BG dog park advocates don’t want to hound city – but they’d like to see progress on ‘walkable’ site

-Ridge Park is being considered as site for potential new dog park in Bowling Green.
+Ridge Park will be the site for a new dog park in Bowling Green.

 By JAN LARSON McLAUGHLIN